kingsleyh/elm-reload/README.md

 #### Commands

+An array of command line item to execute before elm compile has run.
+They are executed in a local shell.
+You can use the variables defined in the Variables section in here.
+This is useful for copying files, running the less compiler, install things etc.

+#### After (Commands)

-An array of command line item to execute.
+An array of command line item to execute after elm compile has run.
 They are executed in a local shell.
 You can use the variables defined in the Variables section in here.
 This is useful for copying files, running the less compiler, install things etc.

 #### Entry Points for elm